Automated Explanation Selection for Scientific Discovery: Automated Reasoning for Explainability

 In naturally interpretable models such as decision trees, evaluation traces can serve as direct explanations of prediction results~\cite{Rudin:2019:IntrinsicInterpretability}.
 In practice, such models often have limited predictive power because they can only generate step-like decision boundaries, are mostly restricted to categorical data, and are prone to overfitting.
 Moreover, according to recent research in formal explanability, explanations by interpretable models are generally not concise and exhibit redundancy~\cite{Izza:2022:ExplanationRedundancy}.

 Heuristic explanation approaches sample the input space around the instance to be explained and observe the effect on the output space.
 As a result, these approaches can be applied to any class of prediction models.
 Due to their probabilistic nature, such model-agnostic approaches do not provide strict guarantees of correctness or minimality of explanations.
 A prominent example is LIME, a sampling-based approach that locally approximates a given model by an intrinsically interpretable model, such as a decision tree~\cite{Ribeiro:2016:LIME}.
-A formal explainability-based analysis of the quality of the well-known Shapley scores has shown that they can make misleading predictions about the importance of features~\cite{Huang:2024:ShapFail}.
-Anchors, an approach that computes sufficient conditions along with an estimate of their accuracy for a given prediction, has also been shown to give unrealistically high accuracy estimates of explanations using methods of formal explainability~\cite{Ribeiro:2018:Anchors}.
+However, heuristic explainers are not guaranteed to be correct, and their explanations can be misleading.
+A formal analysis of the quality of the well-known Shapley values has shown that they can make misleading predictions about the importance of features~\cite{Huang:2024:ShapFail}.
+Anchors is an approach that computes sufficient conditions along with an estimate of their accuracy for a given prediction.
+Also for Anchors, a formal analysis has shown that it gives unrealistically high accuracy estimates of explanations~\cite{Narodytska:2019:AssessingSATBased}.

-Explanations by formal methods are derived from an exact formal language encoding of the learned model and a formalization of the desired properties of the sought explanations.
-The guarantees of formal approaches are mathematically rigorous, as they are based on mathematically sound deduction systems~\cite{Ignatiev:2020:Towards}.
+In contrast, explanations by formal methods are derived from an exact formal language encoding of the learned model and a formalization of the desired properties of the sought explanations.
+The guarantees of formal approaches are mathematically exact, as they are based on sound deduction systems~\cite{Ignatiev:2020:Towards}.
 In recent years, the emerging formal XAI community has focused on the notions of abductive explanation (AXp) and contrastive explanation (CXp).
-Here, an AXp, also known as prime implicant explanation (PI-explanation) and minimally sufficient reason, denotes a minimal set of features sufficient to guarantee a given prediction.
+Here, an AXp, also known as prime implicant explanation (PI-explanation) or minimally sufficient reason, denotes a minimal set of features sufficient to guarantee a given prediction.
 In contrast, a CXp, also known as minimal required change, denotes a minimal set of features sufficient to change a prediction~\cite{Ignatiev:2019:AbductionBased}.
 There are weak and strong variants in the literature to distinguish \emph{subset minimality} from \emph{cardinality minimality} for both AXps and CXps.
-AXp and CXp computation for tree ensembles is an NP-hard problem~\cite{Izza:2021:RFs}.
+The computation of both AXps and CXps for tree ensembles is an NP-hard problem~\cite{Izza:2021:RFs}.